Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Introduction

-At present, there have been a lot of researches using cache to construct timing-based channels to leak private data \cite{Osvik2006a,Yarom2014,Gruss2016a,Xiong2020c,Briongos2019,Liu2015}, and the majority of them exploit the timing difference between cache hits and cache misses.
-However, we believe that only cache misses (or cache hits) in different states also have time differences that can be used as covert timing channels.
-Based on this view, we focus on other time characteristics of the cache (e.g., cache misses).
-In processor caches, the replacement algorithm determined where the loaded cache line should be placed when there is a cache miss.
-As shown in Figure \ref{CacheSet}, the dirty bit is maintained for each cache line in a cache set in the write-back cache.
-It is used to determine whether the replaced cache line (called \textit{victim way}) needs to be written back to the next level cache or main memory, which affects the completion time of the replacement.
-Based on this observation, we investigate and present a new type of cache channel exposed by the difference in replacing latency according to cache line states in the cache set without shared memory between sender and receiver (Figure \ref{Illustration}), referred to as the \textit{write-back(WB)} channel.
+In processor caches, the replacement algorithm determines where a loaded cache line should be placed when there is a cache miss.
+As shown in Figure~\ref{CacheSet}, a dirty bit is maintained for each cache line in a cache set in a write-back cache.
+This is used to determine whether the replaced cache line (called the \textit{victim way}) needs to be written back to the next-level cache or the main memory, which affects the completion time of the replacement.
+Based on this observation, we investigate and present a new type of cache channel that is exposed by the difference in replacement latency according to cache line states in a cache set without shared memory between the sender and receiver, referred to as the \textit{write-back} (WB) channel.

-Previous time-based cache channels always target specific memory addresses.
-They are generally either require shared memory between sender and receiver or easily disturbed by cache lines loaded by the other parts of the program or other processes on the core.
-However, the WB channel focuses on the cache set and cache line status, making the channel more robust and stealthy.
+Previous time-based cache channels have always targeted specific memory addresses\cite{Yarom2014,Gruss2016a,Xiong2020c}.
+These generally either require shared memory between the sender and receiver or are easily disturbed by cache lines loaded by other parts of the program or other processes on the core.
+However, the WB channel focuses on the cache set and cache-line status, making the channel more robust and stealthier.
 Moreover, all cache lines in a cache set can be used equally, which allows us to exploit multi-bit encoding to increase the transmission rate.
-Further, many secure caches \cite{Brickell2006,eprint-2005-12614,Liu2015a} are designed for attacks exploiting the timing difference between cache hits and cache misses and are ineffective against the new WB channel.
+Furthermore, many secure caches \cite{Brickell2006,Fang2021} are designed for attacks exploiting the timing difference between cache hits and cache misses and are ineffective against the new WB channel.